thirdweb-dev/js/legacy_packages/sdk/MIGRATION_GUIDE.md

 ## Upgrading to Version 3

 Version 3 of the SDK introduces a significant (87%) reduction in package size and first-class support for using custom contracts with the SDK.
-Learn more about why we made these changes and how it improves the SDK in our [blog post](https://blog.thirdweb.com/sdk-major-update/).
+Learn more about why we made these changes and how they improve the SDK in our [blog post](https://blog.thirdweb.com/sdk-major-update/).

 ### Getting Contracts is now Async